 Langfoss is the fifth highest waterfall in Norway.
-CNN named in 2011 Langfoss to one of the world's 10 most beautiful waterfalls.
+Langfoss was once voted one of the world's 10 most beautiful waterfalls.
 The total vertical height is 612 meters.

 The path up along Langfoss was originally the old mountain road from the Eljarvik farm to Langfoss støl (mountain farm), located on the plateau above the waterfall.
 There is a lot of great stonework along the trail.
 Earlier gene rations have struggled up and down with livestock and heavy loads of butter and cheese from the mountain farm.
 The first part of the walk is steep up through the pine forest.
 Some places, and especially when you get above the timberline, there are wonderful view points.
 You look down at the Eljarvik farm and beyond the Åkrafjord.
 To the north you see Mosnes and into the valley that forms the southern end of Folgefonna National Park.
 The Folgefonna glacier is towering in the background towards the summit at 1638 MASL, which is the highest point in the municipality of Etne.

 - Challenging hike, approximately 1.8 km one way, with a 625 meters rise.
 Not really suitable for children under 6 years.

 - Estimated duration for one way: 2 hours.

 - Sturdy shoes and adequate clothing are required.

 - Long-term parking is available at Langfoss rest area along E134; there you will also find a kiosk and toilets.
 Take the underground passage, and follow the excellently signposted path that starts right beside the road.